Surgical Procedures: Gastrectomy

 - Partial gastrectomy (Subtotal gastrectomy): Part of the stomach is removed (often the lower part).
 In some cases, lymph nodes and other organs and tissues may be removed.

 - Total gastrectomy: Removal of the entire stomach.
 Lymph nodes and other organs may be removed.
-This procedure requires that the small intestine be connected to the remaining part of the esophagus.
+This procedure requires the small intestine to be connected to the remaining part of the esophagus.

-- Sleeve gastrectomy: The left portion of the stomach is removed, typically during weight loss surgery.
+- Sleeve gastrectomy: The left part of the stomach is removed, typically during weight loss surgery.

-- Esophagogastrectomy: The upper portion of the stomach and a portion of the esophagus is removed.
+- Esophagogastrectomy: The upper part of the stomach and a portion of the esophagus is removed.

 Other types of surgery may be needed along with a gastrectomy.
 Your healthcare provider will talk to you about your specific plan of care.